 Did you know some cocktails have upwards of 700 calories?
 If you’re trying to shred, you’re probably not going to want to hit the pina colads my friends.
 If you’re in the process of shifting your body composition, opt for lower calorie drinks such as straight spirits, spirits with soda water or diet soft drink, lite beers and champagne.
 These are the lowest calorie options of the more common alcoholic drinks.
 If you use the method above, you can easily fit 4 drinks in for under 500 calories.

 Don’t underestimate the powers of the sleep and the purpose it plays in your next day food antics.
-Not only is sleep essential for detoxing and helping the liver process the toxin that is alcohol, but it is crucial in stabilising hunger hormones and the reward centres in our brains.
+Not only is sleep essential for detoxing and helping the liver process the toxin that is alcohol, but it is crucial in stabilizing hunger hormones and the reward centers in our brains.
 More, quality sleep after a night out means you are less likely to seek out that KFC we spoke about earlier.
 A lack of quality sleep leads to you being increasingly hungry, less satiated when you do eat and craving foods that set of dopamine receptors, all in all a shredders nightmare; essentially you become a bottomless pit for all things sugar.
 If you are looking to improve body composition, set yourself some boundaries; try to get home at a decent hour, drink some water and hit the hay.
 By doing so, you’re putting yourself in a much better position to achieve your goals the following day!

 Incorporating drinking to your lifestyle whilst trying to change your body composition is absolutely possible, it just requires planning.
-Unless you are prepping for a show, try to treat the art of biotransformation as a lifestyle, it shouldn’t be torture; you don’t need to fear social occasions and outings.
+Unless you are prepping for a show, try to treat the art of bio-transformation as a lifestyle, it shouldn’t be torture; you don’t need to fear social occasions and outings.
 Enjoy yourself and drink responsibly.